Written by

 The Cumulus has a drop of 8mm compared to a drop of only 5mm in the Evoride.
 Rearfoot strikers will find the Cumulus more comfortable as there is more foam in the heel to soften rearfoot strikes.
 Conversely, in the Evoride, it’s easier to get up on your forefoot when trying to increase speed and cadence.

 The upper of the Cumulus is made from a porous, breathable engineered mesh which is 3D printed.
-Its heel counter and tongue are generously filled with foam and the smooth lining inside makes the upper very comfortable.
+Its heel counter is generously filled with foam and the smooth lining inside makes the upper very comfortable.
 Foot lockdown is excellent and there is no heel slippage.
 The Cumulus fits true to size and is available in regular, wide and extra wide versions.

 Both uppers are plush and filled with generous amounts of foam.
 The Cumulus has a thicker engineered mesh upper which is more breathable than the Evoride’s.
-They both have padded heel counters and tongues but the main difference is that the Evoride’s tongue is oversized and longer than the Cumulus’s.
+The Evoride’s tongue is oversized and longer than the Cumulus’.
 They both offer superb foot lockdown and offer double last row lace eyelets to do heel lock lacing.

 The Cumulus and the Evoride run true to size.
 The Cumulus comes in regular, wide and extra wide versions compared to the Evoride which is only available in a standard width.